 |

-Heston & Anderson were based in Fairfield, Iowa, U.S.A. and were originally known for their band saws and saw tables.
-The company was developed on a part-time from 1915 to 1924 by L.R.Heston, a draftsman and designer, and A.L.Anderson, a pattern and tool maker.
-The partners opened their first factory in 1925 and quickly built up a popular line of woodworking machinery aimed at light-duty professional use and the serious end of the amateur market.
-Their No.24 lathe was of simple construction with a quarter-inch thick steel plate bed mounted on cast-iron feet and fitted with a decently strong ball-bearing headstock equipped with double-sealed races by New Departure.
-The spindle was hollow, fitted with a No.2 Morse taper and driven through a 4-step V-belt pulley.
-Permanently fixed handwheels locked the swivelling tool-rest base and No.2 Morse taper tailstock to the bed - whilst extra-long through bolts were used to attach the headstock in the expectation that the user might want to "raise it on hardwood blocks" for a spot of 14" diameter bowl turning ……… The bed could be ordered in any length, an extra foot cost one dollar - and added 10 lbs to the weight.
-Standard equipment included 4-inch and 10-inch cast-iron tool rests, ( a 24" rest was an optional extra) one tool-rest base, a 6-inch iron faceplate, spur and pointed centres, a V belt, two spindle-adjusting spanners and a cross beam to act as a motor support - the motor itself being an extra.
-A very much lighter lathe, the Model 100, was also produced; this machine is detailed below.
+The Heston & Anderson Company was based in Fairfield, Iowa, U.S.A. and originally known for band and table saws.
+The company was developed, on a part-time basis, from 1915 to 1924 by a partnership of L.R.Heston, a draftsman and designer, and A.L.Anderson, a pattern and tool maker.
+The two men opened their first factory in 1925 and quickly built up a line of what was to become a range of popular woodworking machines aimed at light-duty professional use and the serious end of the amateur market.
+Of simple construction, their No. 24 lathe had a bed built from quarter-inch thick steel mounted on cast-iron feet and fitted with a strong headstock - its spindle running in double-sealed ball races by the New Departure Company.
+Bored through hollow (many cheap wood lathes of the time were solid) the spindle carried a No. 2 Morse taper nose and a 4-step V-belt pulley.
+Permanently fixed handwheels locked the swivelling tool-rest base and No. 2 Morse taper tailstock to the bed - while extra-long through-bolts were used to attach the headstock in the expectation that the user might want to: "...raise it on hardwood blocks" - presumably for a spot of 25-inch diameter bowl turning….
+The bed could be ordered in any length, an extra foot costing one dollar and adding added 10 lbs to the weight.
+Standard equipment included 4-inch and 10-inch cast-iron tool rests, ( a 24" rest was an optional extra) one tool-rest base, a 6-inch faceplate, spur and pointed centres, a V-belt, two spindle-adjusting spanners and a cross beam to act as a motor support - the motor itself being extra, of course Also offered was a very much lighter lathe, the Model 100.
+This was constructed as economically as possible, through happily the headstock eschewed plain bearings in favour of New Departure sealed-ball races and was fitted with a 3-step V pulley.
+However, the spindle was just 1/2" in diameter, not bored through and, with no taper in the nose, could only take screw-on wood-drive centres.
+Built in a similar, cheap-to-produce way, the tailstock spindle was also solid with screw-on fittings and a plain handwheel.
+Driven directly from an 1800 r.p.m. motor, the makers stated that spindle speeds of 900, 1800 and 3600 rpm would be obtained.
+Constructed from 3/16" thick steel plate, the bed of the Model 100 was just 11/2" wide and 11/2" deep.
+As with the larger model, any length could be ordered, an extra foot cost 75 cents - each adding 4 lbs to the standard machine's weight of 32 lbs.
+Decently made in cast iron, the tool rests were fitted to swivelling bases with thumb screws to lock the chosen setting.
+As part of the standard equipment two tool-rest bases were supplied, these having 8-inch and 16-inch rests.
+The faceplate was in cast iron and provided with holes to attach work with wood screws.
+The tailstock centre was formed as part of the 1.25-inch travel barrel - an economical idea though not one destined for long life.
+If you have a Heston & Anderson wood lathe, the writer would be delighted to have a set of photographs to include in the Archive..

 |